alinasafina22/alinasafina22/README.md

 - :computer: I am an Automation QA.

-- :telescope: I'm learning Python Basic, Selenium and Pytest.
+- :telescope: I'm learning Java Core, Selenium.

 - :seedling: I work as a QA engineer in a large IT company.